 Erik Stemmy (Summer 2004, NAS/PNAS) earned a MSc in microbiology and science policy from Georgetown University after his Mirzayan Fellowship.
 In August of 2006, he entered the PhD program at the Institute for Biomedical Sciences at The George Washington University, where he has been working on two projects.
 The first explores immune responses to the human hookworm parasite, and the second investigates the mechanisms underlying chronic allergic asthma.
 (Updated 9/2009)

 Sarita Tukaram (Summer 2004, DBASSE/CPOP) is an Editorial Consultant with Words & Numbers Inc. She received her master's in journalism from the University of California, Berkeley, and a BA in journalism, psychology, and English literature, from Bangalore University in Karnataka, India.
 She has previously investigated gender disparities in education in developing countries, the affect of poverty on education attainment, and has authored news and feature articles on rural development, health, education, and street children.
-If you want to get in touch with Sarita, please contact the Mirzayan Fellowship program office.
 (Updated 8/2010)